link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 A key distinction, however, is that this approach permits tokens to **accumulate** during periods of lower traffic (slack rounds), up to the predetermined capacity of the bucket.
-This accumulated reserve of tokens then enables the system to effectively absorb and manage sudden bursts of traffic by allowing temporary transmission rates higher than the average.
+This accumulated reserve of tokens then enables the system to effectively manage sudden bursts of traffic by allowing temporary transmission rates higher than the average.

 A key challenge with this method is preparing the system to operate effectively during such bursts.
 Traffic bursts compel system services to consume additional resources, potentially leading to crashes.
 Furthermore, as bursts in one service can propagate to others, it is vital to ensure that all affected services are intolerant.